txddy-p/Obsidian/Managing Financial Risk.md

 #### The Claims Process:
 - Keep documents (invoices or photographs) away from the home, showing: proof of ownership, original purchase price and date of purchase.
 - Immediately following the loss, notify your insurer and provide: a police report, case number and photographs of loss or damage.
 - The insurer sends an assessor to investigate the extend of your loss or damage.
-You can
 #### BUILDING INSURANCE: TIPS
 ##### Considerations When Obtaining Home-Owner’s Insurance:
 - Shop around for the deal that best suits your requirements.